lucas-kacz/Starton_IDCar/README.md

 - Open up the project folder in Visual Studio, open a new terminal and *cd* into app by typing `cd app`

-- If you have Node.js and npm installed type `npm start`.
+- If you have Node.js and npm installed, type `npm start`.
 It should launch a new tab in your web browser

 - Once connected click on the connect button.
 A Metamask popup should appear, type your password. **Important** : when connecting you should be on the BSC Testnet, if you didn’t add it yet on Metamask follow this [tutorial](https://medium.com/spartanprotocol/how-to-connect-metamask-to-bsc-testnet-7d89c111ab2)